 Use Azure AD to understand Risky Sign-ins in Microsoft 365 and Azure AD

-This report shows all risks on all current users.
+In this report, you can see all the risks on all current users.

-Download the CSV file and filter for example on not a specific location to get insights on risks and successful unwanted login attempts.
+Download the CSV file and filter for example by not a specific location to get insights on risk and successful unwanted login attempts.

-With up-to-date data, you are able to understand the risks that exist in your environment today and act accordingly.
-It is often unknown how many risks there are and how many sign-ins are happening from places we don't have users.
+With current data, you are able to understand risks that exist in your environment today that you can act upon.
+It's often unknowable how many risks there are and how many sign-ins are happening from places we don't have users from.

-Is your organisation now convinced of the value of multi-factor authentication?
+Is your organization now convinced of the value of Multi-factor authentication?